How to Grow Garlic Start To Finish In 10 Easy Steps

 Step #10.
 How to Store Garlic

-I will usually keep about 10 heads in my pantry for our short-term use storing them in mesh bags for better air circulation.
-If you do not use garlic often you may want to only keep 3-5 heads on hand.
-The mesh allows the garlic to breathe and it will easily last a couple of months in a dark and cool pantry when stored this way.
+I will usually keep about ten heads in my pantry for our short-term use, storing them in mesh bags for better air circulation.
+The mesh allows the garlic to breathe, and it will easily last a couple of months in a dark and cool pantry when stored this way.

 Even though this is not a pantry shelf-stable way to preserve garlic, this method will allow me to keep the garlic stored in my refrigerator for up to one year.
 When ready to use, just remove the number of garlic cloves that are needed and give them a quick rinse to remove the vinegar.
 And no, the vinegar does not soak into the garlic.